GamerBoss101/World-Index/README.md

 1. Try to keep it SFW
 2. Don't delete other peoples code
 3. You can make new folders and files just make sure you organize them

+## Testing code
+To Test your code create a folder named `Testing` .
+This folder will be ignored when commiting to the repository.